ucla-pls/pldi21-artifact/README.md

 ### Choose an Installation of Nix

-The artifact was tested on a NixOS machine and the Virtual Box, but many options exist:
+The artifact was tested on a NixOS machine and the Virtual Box.

+NixOS:
 ```bash
 $ nix --version
 nix (Nix) 2.3.3